Astronauts getting 3-D printer at space station

-The Mountain View, California, company has a staff of fewer than 25; most of them traveled to Cape Canaveral for the launch attempt.
+The Mountain View, California, company has a staff of fewer than 25; most of them traveled to Cape Canaveral for Saturday's launch attempt.

-This will be the fifth space station shipment for SpaceX, counting the 2012 test flight.
+This is the fifth space station shipment for SpaceX, counting the 2012 test flight.
 The space agency also is paying Orbital Sciences Corp. of Virginia to make periodic deliveries.

 SpaceX, along with Boeing, won huge contracts Tuesday for delivering U.S. astronauts to the space station beginning in 2017.
 That will enable NASA to stop relying so heavily on Russia, currently the only space station partner able to send crews up and down.

 The Hawthorne, California, company founded by billionaire Elon Musk is shooting for its first crewed launch in 2016.
 The flight test crew will be a mix of NASA and SpaceX employees, confirmed Hans Koenigsmann, vice president of mission assurance for SpaceX.
 He said the company is still working out the details on whom to send up.